Modeling Concurrency Control as a Learnable Function: Execution

-\revisionhint{R2.O3}{Algorithm~\ref{alg:bdta.exection} describes how a transaction operation is executed with learned actions.
+{Algorithm~\ref{alg:bdta.exection} describes how {\dbname} executes an operation.
 It performs early validation to proactively abort transactions that will fail later (line ~\ref{line:exe_early_validation_before}).
-The algorithm also enforces early validation before exposing a write (line~\ref{line:exe_early_validation2}), where the failure of a transaction $T$ could lead to the cascading abort of all transactions depending on it. \extended{By performing early validation (Algorithm~\ref{alg:validation}), it reduces the impact of cascading aborts.} \maintext{By performing early validation, it reduces the impact of cascading aborts.} The algorithm does not perform early validation for ``detect all'' because doing so incurs additional overhead and can restrict the search space.
-For example, performing early validation in ``detect all'' would prevent {\dbname} from replicating the behavior of 2PL, which operates without the overhead of early validation checks.} Furthermore, our algorithm distinguishes between stored procedure mode and interactive transaction mode.
-In the former, all the operations of a transaction are known prior to transaction execution.
+It also performs early validation before exposing a write (line~\ref{line:exe_early_validation2}), where the failure of a transaction $T$ could lead to the cascading abort of all transactions depending on it. \extended{By performing early validation (Algorithm~\ref{alg:validation}), it reduces the impact of cascading aborts.} The algorithm does not perform early validation for ``detect all'' because doing so incurs additional overhead and can restrict the search space.
+For example, it would prevent {\dbname} from replicating 2PL, which does not incur the overhead of early validation checks.}

+\revisionhint{F.Q1}{{\dbname} does not outperform 2PL when all the actions are detect-all, nor does it introduce a new lock-based protocol.
+However, we note that despite the extra validation cost compared to classical algorithms such as 2PL, the performance gained from the learned concurrency control actions outweighs this cost and leads to higher throughput, as will be illustrated in Section~\ref{sec:evaluation}.} \revisionhint{R2.O1}{Furthermore, when all actions in the agent function are \textit{detect all}, {\dbname} can skip validation mechanisms, including the tracking of $T.rs, T.ws, T.validate$ and the transaction validation at commit time, to further reduce the overhead over 2PL.}

+The algorithm distinguishes between stored procedure and interactive transaction modes.
+In the former, all the data accesses are known prior to transaction execution.
 In the latter, they are not known before transaction execution.
+For interactive transactions, the algorithm disallows actions that could violate correctness.
+Such actions include dirty reads and partial retry, which are disallowed because the behavior of the conflicting transaction is unknown, and because the user has already seen the outputs of some operations.